JonShelley/cc-slurm-ngc/README.md

 git clone https://github.com/JonShelley/azure
 ```

+At this point you are ready to deploy the VMs.
+Click on the Nodes tab and select the hpc template and you should see the bottom table fill up with VM names.
+Highlight the number that you would like to deploy, click on Actions -> Start

+Once the VMs are deployed you will need to ssh in the scheduler and then you can explore the options below.

-Next we need to configure the GPUs to get the best performance.
+First we need to configure the GPUs to get the best performance.
 To do this run the following on every compute VM using pdsh
 ```shell
 sudo /shared/data/azure/benchmarking/NDv4/cc-slurm-ngc/util_scripts/configure_gpus.sh
 ```